ghost91-/wikipedia-indexer/README.md

 dub build
 ```

-If performance matters (e.g. if you are running the tool on a complete Wikipedia
+If performance matters (e.g. if you want to index a complete Wikipedia dump), it
-dump), it is advised to use LDC and  build the application in release mode:
+is advised to use LDC and  build the application in release mode:

 ```
 dub build -b release